AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 ## Key Findings

-The analysis and experimentation conducted in this study revealed several key findings:
+The analysis and experimentation conducted in this study revealed several key findings.

 The optimization of the model architecture revealed that a hidden dimension of 256 neurons provided the best performance, effectively balancing model complexity and effectiveness.
 Larger architectures with 1024 or more neurons showed diminishing returns and potential overfitting issues, while very small architectures with fewer than 8 neurons lacked sufficient capacity to properly model the relationships in the data.